 Eating your favorite foods shouldn’t be painful.
 If you experience pain or discomfort while eating, call your dentist.
 After tooth loss, it’s not uncommon for patients to eat soft foods.
 When you limit your diet to avoid tooth pain, you aren’t able to eat the nutrient-rich foods you need to stay healthy.

 It’s important to understand how your oral health affects overall health.
 Your teeth, gums, and jawbones are part of a larger system.
 Not being able to eat a balanced diet can affect your bones, as well as increase your risk for tooth decay and jawbone deterioration.
-Ask your dentist if you’re a candidate for the dental implant procedure.
+Ask your dentist if you’re a candidate for the.